foodforcode/code-exercise/README.md

    *Note: Requirements state Noto Sans font, however mocks ups utilize IBM Plex Sans font*

-   The web application aligns with mocks ups from top to bottom, including favicon to page change button hover effects.
+   The web application is virtually indistinguishable from mocks ups.

+   Bonus: Check out the tab for a familiar favicon!

 2. ✅  The web application is accessible from the public internet